An Analogue of the Erd\H{o}s-Ginzburg-Ziv Theorem over $\mathbb Z$: Extremal Cases and Further Work

 Now that we know that the longest possible $t$-avoiding sequences are length $t+k^2-k-1$, it is interesting to ask what such sequences may look like.
 The authors of \cite{S16} provide two such examples of such sequences whose elements come from the set $\{-1,k-1,k\}$ (or equivalently, its negation).
 In fact, any sequence of the appropriate length with elements from this set is $(k^2-k-1)$-avoiding via a quick application of the Frobenius Coin Problem.
-We now demonstrate that these are the only extremal sequences.
+We now provide a rough proof to demonstrate that these are the only extremal sequences.

 Following the reasoning of the proof but with $n = k^2-k-1$, we find that any sequence in this extremal case has $-\beta = -1$, $\alpha \in \{k-1,k\}$, and has at least $k-1$ copies of the element in $\{k-1,k\}$ that is not $\alpha$.
 Assume for the sake of contradiction that $\S$ contains another element $c \notin \{-1,k-1,k\}$.
 We find an $\ell$ such that $\S$ contains $\ell$ elements summing to $n-\ell$.
 Adding $n-\ell$ copies of $-1$ gives a zero-sum subsequence of length $n$. \begin{itemize} \item If $c \in [-k,-2]$, we find $k$ elements summing to $n-k$.
 One of these will be $c$, so the remaining $k-1$ elements must sum to $n-k-c$, which lies somewhere in the range $[k^2-2k+1,k^2-k-1]$.
 Using $k-1$ elements from $\{k-1,k\}$, we may construct any sum in the range $[(k-1)(k-1),k(k-1)]$ which covers the entire range of possibilities specified above. \item If $c \in [0,k-2]$, we find $k-1$ elements summing to $n-(k-1)$.
 One of these will be $c$, so the remaining $k-2$ elements must sum to $n-(k-1)-c$, which lies somewhere in the range $[k^2-3k+2,k^2-2k]$.
 Using $k-2$ elements from $\{k-1,k\}$, we may construct any sum in the range $[(k-1)(k-2),k(k-2)]$ which covers the entire range of possibilities specified above. \end{itemize} Hence the only $t$-avoiding sequences of length $t+k^2-k-1$ are those composed of elements from $\{-1,k-1,k\}$ or $\{1,-k+1,-k\}$.